 Since you want your CV to present you as a serious professional, you need to prioritize substance over style.
 This does not mean you don’t need to pay attention to your submission’s appearance.
 Rather, the style should be unobtrusive, allowing your content to shine.

-If you are applying for your first research officer position, you may wonder what you can learn from a research officer CV sample that portrays a highly-experienced candidate.
+If you are applying for your first research assistant position, you may wonder what you can learn from a research assistant CV sample that portrays a highly-experienced candidate.
 In fact, you can apply most of the techniques you see on the sample to crafting a great submission that showcases your unique qualities.

 Your professional achievements can make your CV stand out among a crowd of applicants.
 You can start by mentioning a major accomplishment in your summary statement.
 List examples of outstanding successes in your descriptions of each position in your work history.
 Think of important contributions you have made, such as designing part of a study protocol, obtaining grants, presenting at conferences, or making a discovery.
 Putting your information into our personalized CV builder can further help you put your best foot forward.

-Research officers work in social science labs helping social scientists carry out studies and experiments.
+Research assistants work in social science labs helping social scientists carry out studies and experiments.
 They support the research staff through a variety of methods, including lab management, subject orientation, and data management and analysis.
-Research officers are responsible for tracking information from hundreds of research subjects, so they must be exceptionally organized.
+Research assistants are responsible for tracking information from hundreds of research subjects, so they must be exceptionally organized.

-Tips for Creating a Great Research Officer CV
+Tips for Creating a Great Research Assistant CV

-– Having a background in the social sciences is helpful for research officers because it tells the person reading your CV that you are already prepared for the requirements of the job.
+- Having a background in the social sciences is helpful for research assistant because it tells the person reading your CV that you are already prepared for the requirements of the job.

 - If you have previous experience working on research projects, make sure to include the results or outcomes of your contributions.
 For example, you could mention the frequency tables you developed were published in the research article about your study.